analogdevicesinc/ai8x-training/README.md

 Unlike PyTorch networks that can be constructed to be completely input dimension independent, MAX78000/MAX78002 networks always require knowledge of the input dimensions, which are set by the sample input.
 The sample input defaults to `tests/sample_dataset.npy` (where `dataset` is replaced with the dataset used, e.g., `mnist`).
 The command line option `--sample-input` can point the tool to a different input source.

-The dimensions are also important when [flattening](#Fully -Connected-\(Linear\)-Layers), since every pixel results in a channel, impacting the processor setup.
+The dimensions are also important when [flattening](#fully-connected-linear-layers), since every pixel results in a channel, impacting the processor setup.
 The following is an example error message of a network that attempts to flatten a layer.
 The network was trained with 128×128, but the actual sample input provided was 64×64:

 ```shell
 ERROR: Layer 6: 64 input channels (before flattening) using 1 pass, and 1 operand (64 processors per pass), but the enabled processor map 0x000000000000ffff has 16 bits instead of the expected number of 64.